 In Section 5 we develop and analyze a learning-theoretic model.
 Rather than assuming a known distribution D over utility profiles, we have access only to sampled utility profiles from D. We use these profiles to compute sample-optimal social choice functions.
 The quality of a sample-optimal function is measured by comparing its expected social welfare to that of the (truly) optimal social choice function for D. We address two natural questions.
-First we derive sample complexity results for two classes of social choice functions, k-approval functions and more general scoring functions; specifically, we derive necessary and sufficient bounds on the number of samples such that the sample-optimal function in this class will have social welfare that is within a small tolerance of the optimal choice function with high probability.
-Second, we show that computing the sample-optimal scoring function is \mathcal{APX} -hard, but describe a mixed integer programming formulation of this problem that solves it in practice.
-Empirical results on a random utility model and a real data set suggest that sample-optimal scoring functions (as well as several more stylized functions, including Borda count) have very low expected distortion.
+First we derive sample complexity results for two classes of social choice functions, k-approval functions and more general scoring functions; specifically, we derive necessary and sufficient bounds on the number of samples such that the sample-optimal function in this class will have social welfare that is within a small tolerance of the optimal choice function is \mathcal{APX} -hard, but describe a mixed integer programming formulation of this problem that solves it in practice.
+Empirical results on a random utility model and a real data set suggest that sample-optimal scoring functions, including Borda count) have very low expected distortion.